CortexFoundation/tech-doc/cvm/executor/CVM Formalization.md

 *Attributes*

-- dtype must be INT8 or INT32.
+- `dtype` must be INT8 or INT32.

-- shape is `TShape` type, storing data shape, for example (1, 2, 3).
+- `shape` is `TShape` type, storing data shape, for example (1, 2, 3).

-- precision is the max bit of each element take up, -1 stands for non-defined; normal value betweens range (0, 32]; others is non-available, which means a error occurs, either logic error or runtime error.
+- `precision` is the max bit of each element take up, -1 stands for non-defined; a normal values' is between range (0, 32]; others is non-available, which means an error occurs, either logic error or runtime error.

   *Notes*: we define a `p` precision data is between range $[-\alpha, \alpha], \alpha=2^{p-1}-1$ for all elements, for example: data that precision is 8 means all value is larger than -128 and less than 128, this is strong constraint.

 *Public Interface*

-- ndim is the dimensions of data, for example 3.
+- `ndim` is the dimensions of data, for example 3.

 #### Attribute Constant